Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Investigating the Model Scaling Behaviors of SID-based GR

 We first examine the scaling behavior of the LLM encoder, which transforms item text descriptions into semantic embeddings.
 To scale up the encoder, we employ the Flan-T5 series~\citep{chung2024scaling} with varying sizes ranging from 77M to 11B parameters.
 Following the optimal setup in the previous section, we fix the number of codebooks in QT at 3, the size of each code book at 256, and $N_{\text{RS}}$ at $\sim$13M.
 The isolation of variables allows us to pinpoint the specific contribution of $N_{\text{LLM}}$ or $N_{\text{QT}}$.
 We hypothesize that a larger, more capable LLM should generate richer, more semantically meaningful SIDs, which in turn could enhance the recommendation system's performance.

 \textbf{Results.} Our analysis, based on metrics like Recall@5, Recall@10, NDCG@5, and NDCG@10, reveals a surprising and critical finding: scaling the LLM encoder size provides negligible to no performance improvement across all three datasets.
 As seen in our scaling curves, the performance plateaued almost immediately, with no significant gains from using an 11B parameter model over a much smaller 77M parameter model.
 This suggests that the semantic embedding quality generated by the LLM doesn't act as a bottleneck for the system's performance.
 The item SIDs produced by even the smallest LLM seem to be sufficiently rich for the task, and adding more parameters doesn't significantly enhance their informativeness.
-Additional results for other LLMs are reported in \cref{app:more_llm_scaling} with similar observations.
 We therefore summarize the following observation:

 \textbf{\textit{Observation 2}: The LLM encoder (i.e., $N_{\text{LLM}}$) in the SID-based GR paradigm shows little to no scaling behaviors~(i.e., $\gamma_1 \approx 0$ in \cref{eq:codewords_scaling_law}). }